 AWS Marketplace includes pay-as-you-go products, free software (AWS infrastructure fees still apply) and hosting software with varied pricing models.
 Partners use this marketplace to offer their software products to customers around the world.

 AWS Marketplace for Reserved Instance

-Once you have listed your Reserved Instances on the RI Marketplace, then these instances will be available for all the potential buyers to find.
+Once you have lister your Reserved Instances on the RI MArketplace, then these instances will be available for all the potential buyers to find.
 All RIs are grouped according to the remaining term duration and the hourly price.

 You own your Reserved Instances until they are sold.
 After the sale, you gave up the capacity reservation and the reduced recurring charges.
 If you continue to use your instance, AWS will charge you with the On-Demand pricing starting from the time when you sold your RIs.